andrewldesousa/andrewldesousa.github.io/_posts/2020-01-31-linear-algebra-for-ml.md

 ## Matrix operations
 Matrix operations, which don't require exceptional mathmatical abilties to understand, are probably the most important thing to understand in Linear Algebra.

 Now that we've laid out the foundation to Linear Algebra, let's describe how operations among objects like matrices and vectors occur.
-Like normal operations between scalar values, matrices can be added, multiplied, inverted (though not all can be inverted), and squared.
+Like normal operations between scalar values, matrices can be added, multiplied, inverted (though not all can be inverted), and exponentiated.

+For addition, matrices must be the same size.
+The sum of two matrices is just another matrix with entries equal to the sum of the corresponding entries of the operands (the matrices being added).

+For multiplication, the constraint is that the number of columns of the first matrix must be equal to the number of rows in the second matrix.
+A great resource to see how multiplication works: http://matrixmultiplication.xyz/.